MEET THE TEAM

 Alex Hausfeld is the Marketing Coordinator for the Air Force Marathon organization.
 Alex oversees various marketing aspects such as social media, advertising, external communications, design, and website content.

-When she’s not on the job, she enjoys traveling and hiking with her husband and daughter, spending time with family and friends, and reading (or more likely listening to) a good book.
+When she’s not on the job, she enjoys hanging out with her husband and two daughters, spending time with family and friends, and reading a good book.

 Matthew Crooker is the Operations Coordinator of the Air Force Marathon organization.
 Matthew turns team thoughts into reality, creating plans and layouts for team members, and solving complicated issues as they arise.